Marc-Antoine Camirand: Touring car racing

 From 2008 through 2012, Camirand participated in the Canadian Touring Car Championship in the Super Touring class.
-Camirand won several races in the series, including a record-breaking 11 victories at Circuit Trois-Rivières.
+Camirand won several races in the series, including a record-breaking eleven victories at Circuit Trois-Rivières.
 Camirand's best finish in the championship was 5th in 2012.

-NASCAR Canadian Tire/Pinty's series
+NASCAR Canadian Tire/Pinty's Series

 Camirand made his debut in the NASCAR Canadian Tire Series in 2013 at Circuit Trois-Rivières driving for Derek White.
 Camirand made one further start that season Canadian Tire Motorsport Park.
 Camirand continued to drive for White through 2016, including a full season campaign in 2015, where he finished 7th in the championship.

 In 2017, Camirand switched teams to drive for Scott Steckly.
 2017 was another partial season, but Camirand began competing full-time for Steckly in 2018.
 During the 2018 season, Camirand picked up his first career race victory in the series at Autodrome St. Eustache en route to a sixth-place finish in the championship.
 Camirand continued to drive for Steckly's team in 2019 and 2021, picking up another race victory in 2021 at Canadian Tire Motorsports Park.

 In 2022, Camirand moved to the GM Paillé Partners team.
-Camirand won three races during the season and accumulated nine top-5 finishes en route to his first Pinty's Series championship victory.
+Camirand won three races during the season and accumulated nine top-five finishes en route to his first Pinty's Series championship victory.
 Camirand led 803 laps during the season, the second most for a single season in series history.

+In 2023, Camirand would be leading on the final lap at Canadian Tire Motorsport Park but contact from Treyten Lapcevich would cause Camirand to fall to second.